 The current COVID-19 pandemic has given way to a significant spike in scams, where scammers are taking advantage of consumer fears and using fake emails or text messages to try and obtain personal data.
 For the latest coronavirus-themed scams, please visit the Government Scamwatch website here.

-The average phishing scam costs individuals around $2400, according to Scamwatch 2018 data.1 The good news is, if you know how to spot them, you can avoid falling victim..
+The average phishing scam costs individuals on average $7224, according to Scamwatch 2019 data.1 The good news is, if you know how to spot them, you can avoid falling victim.

 Spam and phishing scams are on the rise, but we can all play a part in staying safe online.